doinel1a/vite-three-js/README.md

 And with tools that enhance the development experience:

-- **Dependency cruiser**: A tool for visualizing and analyzing the dependencies between modules in a project, helping to identify potential issues and improve code maintainability;
 - **ESLint**: A tool for enforcing coding standards and identifying potential errors in the code;
 - **Prettier**: A code formatter that automatically formats code to conform to a consistent style, making it easier to read and maintain;
 - **Husky**: A Git hook manager that allows easy set up and configuration of Git hooks, which are scripts that run at certain points in the Git workflow;